awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 ## Best Practices for Spot Instances<a name="asg-spot-best-practices"></a>

 Before you create your Auto Scaling group to request Spot Instances, review [Spot Best Practices](https://aws.amazon.com/ec2/spot/getting-started/#Spot_Best_Practices)\.
-Use these best practices when you plan your request so that you can provision the type of instances you want at the lowest possible price\.
+Use these best practices when you plan your request so that you can provision the type of instances that you want at the lowest possible price\.
 We also recommend that you do the following:
 + Use the default maximum price, which is the On\-Demand price\.
 You pay only the Spot price for the Spot Instances that you launch\.
 If the Spot price is within your maximum price, whether your request is fulfilled depends on availability\.
 For more information, see [Pricing and Savings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-pricing) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Create your Auto Scaling group with multiple instance types\.
 Because prices fluctuate independently for each instance type in an Availability Zone, you can often get more compute capacity for the same price when you have instance type flexibility\.
 + Similarly, don't limit yourself to only the most popular instance types\.
 Because prices adjust based on long\-term demand, popular instance types \(such as recently launched instance families\), tend to have more price adjustments\.
 Picking older\-generation instance types that are less popular tends to result in lower costs and fewer interruptions\.